realearn-jaist/kbc-ops/README.md

 **Contacts:** racharak [at] jaist [dot] ac [dot] jp and chavakan [dot] yim [at] gmail [dot] com

-**Disclaimer:** This repository contains executable source codes supporting our submission to IJCAI 2024 (Demo Track).
+**Disclaimer:** This repository contains executable source codes supporting our submission to KR 2024.

 ## Demo Video on Youtube